 About

-Tyler is a PhD student in Political Science and Scientific Computing at the University of Michigan.
-He is also pursuing a dual master's degree in Statistics.
-Tyler employs a mixed-methods approach to study long-term political development.
-His research focuses on democratization, particularly the historical and societal foundations of political parties and party systems, with area foci on East and Southeast Asia.
-Trained as a demographer, he is especially interested in the relationship between demographic transitions and party-voter re/de-alignments.
+Tyler is a PhD student in Political Science and Scientific Computing at the University of Michigan, where he is also pursuing a dual master’s degree in Statistics.
+His research employs a mixed-methods approach to examine long-term political development.
+Trained as a demographer, he pays particular attention to the relationship between demographic transitions and patterns of party-voter realignment and dealignment.
+Tyler integrates comparative historical analysis with temporal and spatial modeling of political processes.

-Tyler currently serves as the President of the Graduate Association of Political Scientists (GAPS), a student-led organization at the University of Michigan that bridges the graduate student community and the broader political science department.
+Tyler currently serves as President of the Graduate Association of Political Scientists (GAPS), a student-led organization that connects the graduate student community with the broader political science department at the University of Michigan.